 What is unique about asteroid Psyche is that it may, perhaps, be the exposed core of a protoplanet, or planetesimal, or whatever we are supposed to call it now, a hit and run remnant of something disrupted early in the history of the Solar System by one or more glancing blows from other bodies in the asteroid belt.

-However, no-one knows for sure whether Psyche is an exposed core and we will have to wait until 2026 when the Psyche spacecraft arrives at the asteroid to find out more about its make-up and history.
-Here are the links to the Psyche mission websites at NASA and ASU.
+However, no-one knows for sure whether the asteroid Psyche is an exposed core and we will have to wait until the end of the decade* when the Psyche spacecraft arrives at the asteroid to find out more about its make-up and history.
+If the spacecraft detects a magnetic field, it would indicate that Psyche is a metal core.

 The journey to the centre of the Earth is about 6,400 km and the deepest borehole drilled on Earth is just 12 km deep.
-With pressures up to 360 gigapascals (3.6 million times the pressure at Earth’s surface) and temperatures upwards of 6,000 degrees at the centre, we’ll have to look elsewhere if we want to investigate planetary cores in more detail.
+With pressures up to 360 gigapascals (3.6 million times the pressure at Earth’s surface) and temperatures upwards of 6,000 degrees at the centre, we will have to look elsewhere if we want to investigate planetary cores in more detail.